VISIONSBOX/nuxt-screensaver/README.md

 <!-- Highlight some of the features your module provide here -->

-- Screensaver component to show whatever you want after idle time
+- Screensaver component to show and do whatever you want after idle time

 ## Quick Setup